lsegg/pokemon-react-practice/README.md

 # Pokemon: a React practice project.

-This is the first project from the Web Full Stack Development intensive programme by Acámica, the goal was to create the layout of the landing page of a Podcast channel, following the visual guides of a provided user interface and developing functionalities of content reproduction, navigation and compatibility with multiple browsers and devices.
+This is the first React project from The modern React Bootcamp by Colt Steele.

 ## Built with 🛠️